Characters Literature Main YMMV

 For more information, visit the series's

 When complete, the series will consist of:

 The Good, the Bad and the Mediochre ( available now) – in which Charlotte pretty-much forces her way into Mediochre’s ongoing adventure in returning a rare dragon egg to its mother and thwarting the dragon-slaying attempts of an international smuggling ring.
 But things are never that simple around Mediochre, and it starts to look like there may be a grander conspiracy at work here...
 Black, White and Shades of Mediochre ( Ditto) - in which a mancy-related murder practically on Charlotte's doorstep gives her a way back into the Mantically Aware world and Mediochre's life, just in time for them to get uncomfortably caught up in the increasingly-murky issue of Undead-human relations.
 Naturally, it soon turns out that something even worse than murder is going down here, and if someone doesn't stop it then the consequences will be world-changing...
-Caught Mediochre-Handed - Coming Summer 2014 Sent into Mediochre-drive Mediochrity
+Caught Mediochre-Handed - Coming to Lulu.com and the series website on 17th July 2014 (the date of Mediochre's annual mourning for Pigeon, as it happens).
+Coming everywhere else September 2014.
+Sent into Mediochre-drive Mediochrity

 For Christmas 2012, the author also wrote a